 - Divide the baby spinach between four meal prep containers or serving bowls.

-- Drizzle the salad with the strawberry rhubarb dressing right before serving.
+- Drizzle the salad with the strawberry dressing and garnish with cilantro right before serving.
 Yum!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.